Pediatric Nurse

 Pediatric Nurse Specializations & Degree Types

-Pediatric nursing is a specialty within the field of nursing.
-Most pediatric nurses have earned an associate or bachelor’s degree in nursing, and then obtain on-the-job training for working with babies, children, and adolescents.
+Pediatric nursing is a specialty within nursing.
+Most pediatric nurses have earned an associate or bachelor’s degree in nursing and then obtain on-the-job training in working with infants, children, and adolescents.
 Some facilities are formalizing the education process for pediatric nurses by offering nurse residency programs.
-These programs are typically one year long and consist of formal employment with mentoring, courses, lectures, and labs to help nurses excel in this field.
+These programs are typically one year long and include formal employment, mentoring, courses, lectures, and labs to help nurses excel in this field.

 Nurses who want to earn an advanced degree to work with children can become nurse practitioners by completing a master’s of science in nursing (MSN) or doctor of nursing practice (DNP).
 Pediatric nurse practitioners can work in primary care, acute care, psychiatry, oncology, surgery, and more.